smurfix/DaBroker/doc/server.rst

     from dabroker.server import BrokerServer
     broker = BrokerServer(cfg={…})
     broker.root = root
-    broker.start()
+    broker.start(purge=False)

+`purge=False` is the default.
+Set it to True if you cannot restart the whole system after a crash/reconfiguration because of old messages in the server's queue.
+This should not usually happen.

-Of course, this begs the question how to construct the root object (or others).
+Of course, this begs the question how to construct the root (or any other objects, for that matter).

 Serving objects
 ---------------

 `DaBroker` supports strongly-typed objects.
-It distinguishes attributes which refer to other DaBroker single objects (`*-to-one` relationships) or lists (`one-to-many` relationships), methods which the client can call to execute code on the server, and "other" data (integers, strings, or structured data for which you have registered a codec).
+It distinguishes attributes which refer to single other DaBroker objects (`*-to-one` relationships) or lists (`one-to-many` relationships), methods which the client can call to execute code on the server, and "other" data (integers, strings, or structured data for which you have registered a codec).